Salish Sea Sentinels

 • Removing harmful debris from the water

-• Reporting sick or entangled animals to proper authorities
+• Reporting sick or entangled animals to authorities

 The Whale Warning Flag indicates that whales are nearby.
 Photo: Island Adventures Whale Watching